MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 To create a Partner Center account that can publish Microsoft Edge extensions, you must have a Microsoft account (MSA), either by creating one directly or by using your personal GitHub account credentials.

 After your Partner Center account is able to publish Microsoft Edge extensions, you can link the Partner Center account to an Azure Active Directory (Azure AD) tenant.
-An linked Active Directory tenant enables the added users to login to your Partner Center developer account by using their work accounts.
+A linked Active Directory tenant enables the added users to login to your Partner Center developer account by using their work accounts.

 Different programs on Partner Center require different types of accounts: